 LRE AND ADA ACCESSIBILITY GUIDELINES

-Public schools must provide a least restrictive learning environment for disabled students.
-The physical structures of our school libraries have been built or updated to align with ADA Guidelines, but the interior arrangement of our bookcases, tables & chairs, computers, and other furniture or decorative items may inhibit free access for those with wheelchairs or other assistive devices.
+Public schools, including the school library, must provide a least restrictive learning environment for disabled students.
+While the physical structures of our school libraries have been built or updated to align with ADA Guidelines, the interior arrangement of our bookcases, tables & chairs, computers, and other furniture or decorative items may inhibit free access for those with wheelchairs or other assistive devices.

 When I arrived at my middle school library, I noticed major accessibility problems that needed to be eliminated for our 2 students in wheelchairs.
 You may also need to eliminate barriers in these areas of your school library: